Our Curriculum

 Our children become the rocks upon which a better world can be built.

-To find out more about Curriculum Enrichment click here
+To find out more about Personal Development and Curriculum Enrichment click here

 The National Curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.
 It introduces pupils to the best that has been thought and said and helps engender an appreciation of human creativity and achievement.